The background sampling includes code based on a Geographic Information Systems stack exchange answer by user Spacedman.

 Numeric.
 The square root of the predict area is divided by this value before being passed to the

 block_distargument ofblockCV::cv_spatial().
-If using repeated cross validation,block_divmust be of the same length as1:repeats.- max_repeat_corr
+If using cross validation,fold_divmust be of the same length as1:folds.- max_repeat_corr

 Numeric.
-Maximum correlation allowed between the folds of any two spatial blocks before one of the correlated blocks will be set to non-spatial and the folds reallocated.
+Maximum correlation allowed between the folds of any two spatial folds before one of the correlated folds will be set to non-spatial and the folds reallocated.
 Correlation tested on presences only.

 - min_fold_n